 Nicknamed “The Floating City,” “The City of Bridges,” and “The City of Canals,” Venice is built on 118 small islands connected by more than 400 bridges and canals.
 It is so unique that it’s a UNESCO World Heritage Site.

-13 Best Things To Do In Venice
+The Best Things To Do In Venice

 Explore St. Mark’s Square

 Named after Evangelist Saint Mark, Venice’s patron saint, and called Piazza San Marco in Italian, this is the largest and most popular piazza (public square) in Venice.
-For centuries most of the major events in the city have been held here.
+For centuries, most of the major events in the city have been held here.

 Tour St. Mark’s Basilica (Basilica di San Marco)

-The highlight of the visit is the Pala d’Oro, an altar screen in Byzantine stile, studded with precious stones and gems.
+The highlight of the visit is the Pala d’Oro, an altar screen in Byzantine style studded with precious stones and gems.
 You should also make sure not to miss the Transept Chapels and St. Mark’s tomb.

 Visit the Basilica of Saint John & Paul

-Walk up St. Mark’s Bell Tower
+Go up St. Mark’s Bell Tower

-With its 98,6 meters (323.5 feet), the Campanile di San Marco, Venice famous bell tower and originally simply a watchtower (to warn of the arrival of ships and boats in town), is the tallest landmark in the city.
-The tower you see today was actually built in 1912, a perfect replica of the Medieval tower that unfortunately collapsed in 1902.
+With its 98,6 meters (323.5 feet), the Campanile di San Marco, Venice’s famous bell tower and originally simply a watchtower (to warn of the arrival of ships and boats in town), is the tallest landmark in the city.
+The tower you see today was built in 1912, a perfect replica of the Medieval tower that unfortunately collapsed in 1902.

 Go for a walk along the Riva degli Schiavoni

-It’s a busy, lively area packed with street vendors (not of them actually legal!) and one of the city’s main docking point.
-From there you can see across the lagoon all the way to San Giorgio Maggiore.
-Places to visit located along the Riva degli Schiavoni include the Church of Santa Maria della Pietà, where you can see a beautiful statue of Four Seasons’ composer Antonio Vivaldi; and Hotel Danieli, one of the most iconic in the city.
+Places to visit along the Riva degli Schiavoni include the Church of Santa Maria della Pietà, where you can see a beautiful statue of Four Seasons’ composer Antonio Vivaldi, and Hotel Danieli, one of the most iconic in the city.

-Remember that buying from illegal vendors in Venice may result in a fine for you too – so make sure to avoid it!
+Remember that buying from illegal vendors in Venice may result in a fine for you, too—so make sure to avoid it!

 Visit Doge’s Palace (Palazzo Ducale)

-Visiting this centuries-old palace is one of the unmissable things to do in Venice.
-Now a museum, Doge’s Palace was built in the 11th and 12th century as a fort.
 It then became a palace and served as the home of the Doge, a supreme leader elected by Venetian nobles to govern Venice.
-Located at Saint Mark’s Square, it is entirely built in Venetian gothic architecture, and its interior is absolutely opulent.
+Located at Saint Mark’s Square, it is entirely built in Venetian Gothic architecture, and its interior is opulent.

 Admire the Bridge of Sighs

-The bridge where prisoners walked as they left the dungeons to go to courtrooms in Doge’s Palace is a lovely sight and of of the most iconic photo spots in Venice.
 The best view is from Ponte della Paglia, along the Riva degli Schiavoni waterfront, or else you could try to snap it during a gondola ride.
 Did you know that legend says that if you kiss your beloved as the gondola boat rides under the bridge, you’ll be forever in love?

 See the Grand Canal (Canale Grande)